Master of Earth Observation (Leuven)

 Master of Science

-ProfileThe programme seeks students holding an academic Bachelor's or Master's degree who have completed thorough coursework in at least two out of three of the following domains:
+ProfileIdeal candidates hold an academic Bachelor's or Master's degree and have completed thorough coursework in at least two out of three of the following domains:

-(2) earth science and geomatics (Basics of Geographic Information Systems) and
+- earth science and geomatics (Basics of Geographic Information Systems)

 In addition, good command of both spoken and written English is required.
 Applicants from foreign countries where English is not the language of instruction must provide TOEFL (or equivalent) test scores of at least 550.